 But, it was time to do something with it.

-In the past, I have sanded the metal really well and used Rustoleum spray Primer.
-This time though, I reached for Slick Stick.
-It is specially formulated to help paint to adhere to hard surfaces such as metal, glass, laminate, etc.
+Then, I reached for Slick Stick.
+It is specially formulated to help paint to adhere to non-porous surfaces such as metal, glass, laminate, etc.

 Ready for paint

-However, I chose Conch for this piece instead, another beautiful Silk color, to give it a softer look.
+However, I chose Conch for this piece instead, a beautiful Silk Mineral Paint color, to give it a softer look.

-I used my new Best Dang Brush to apply the paint to all those details:
+I used my Best Dang Brush to apply the paint to all those details:

 I allowed it to dry for two hours and then added my second coat.